 Our children, Les and Jeanine, and our grandchildren spent most of Saturday helping with chores around the place that we needed help with.
 Later in the afternoon, Jeanine and the girls, Ryan and Hannah, helped me make up several bouquets to place on family members graves from flowers that I had bought earlier.
 They were really talented at that job and we had a lot of fun doing it.

 Visiting with us Saturday evening was James and Debbie Lirley and Maddie and, also, Mike Smitley.

 Sunday afternoon, Gary and I and our children traveled to Ava to make a surprise visit with Maxine Lirley.
 After Ryan played the piano for her great grandmother, we all went out to stand in the Healthcare Center’s new gazebo to watch Hannah perform some back flips, hand stands and other gymnastics moves in the yard nearby.
 Hannah recently won first place, in her age group, in the Oklahoma State Gymnastics Meet.
 We got to see a video of her performance.
 She even had to do a back flip on the High Beam.
 It’s hard enough for us to bend over forward, let alone backwards and still be on our feet when we come back up.
 Also visiting with Maxine Sunday afternoon was Jeane Huff.

-That’s all the news I have for now.
-Enjoy the warmer weather and stay well.
+That’s all the news for now folks.
+Take care and stay dry.